Sustainability & LEED Certification

 J. Kent McNew Family Medical Center

-Anne Arundel Medical Center’s new Mental Health Hospital is a place to heal, develop, and thrive and the inclusion of sustainable design elements helps their patients, families and staff do just that.
+Anne Arundel Medical Center’s new Mental Health Hospital is a place to heal, develop and thrive, and the inclusion of sustainable design elements helps their patients, families and staff do just that.
 The grand opening of this facility was in March, 2020, and the building has been designed to achieve LEED Gold.
 Learn more about this project here.

 Some of the key sustainable design elements implemented in this building include: